LamaAni/filebase_api/README.md

 # Core principle of operation

-1. Uses file extensions to determine the role of each file in the webserver
+1. Uses file extensions to determine the role of each file in the webserver.
 1. Serves a folder, and exposes all of the files in the folder to web requests.
+1. The file extension `[filename].code.[js or py]` represents code files.
-1. Specific file extensions represent templates, and others represent source files.
+1. Configurable file extensions represent template files. eg. `.html`

 ### Types of files
-1. code files - file that expose methods as `REST API`, `JS API` and `Websocket API`
+1. code files - file that expose python or node functions to `REST API`, `JS API` or `Websocket API` requests.
 1. template files - templated sources.
 All template files can be imported into one another.

 ### Default file extensions and behaviors